 3. Boom Beach

-Boom Beach makes it to our roster for an excellent reason.
-It’s a great alternative by Supercell itself for those who are not into warlocks and dragons and medieval heroes and supernatural gems and what not.
+Boom Beach makes it to our roster of games like Clash of Clans for an excellent reason.
+It’s a great alternative by Supercell itself for those who are not into warlocks and dragons and medieval heroes and supernatural gems and whatnot.
 It’s set in more modern times on a tropical chain of islands.
 In it, you’re a commander in charge of your very own isle.
-You can engage in single player campaigns or fight against other gamers in multiplayer mode.
+You can engage in single-player campaigns or fight against other gamers in multiplayer mode.
 You start by training your troops, exploring the island and attacking enemies seen on your map.

 Opponents (called Blackguard mercenaries) come into view when they attack your base or when you explore the visible map areas.
 Boom Beach is balanced in the sense that you are matched to enemy players based on both of your Victory Points.
 The latter are won by defeating bases.
 Gold can be earned from grateful locals whose islands you’ve managed to free, or when you level up enough to unlock a submarine and uncover sunken treasure chests.
 The game is also rife with bosses to defeat, and events on every day of the week.